What does Flore Parish Council do?

 How do I become a Parish Councillor?

-If you would like to stand for election to Flore Parish Council at the next opportunity, which will be in May 2020, all you have to do is to contact the parish council directly (via Mrs Sue Halkett, the Parish Clerk - email@example.com).
+If you would like to stand for election to Flore Parish Council at the next opportunity, which will be on 6th May 2021, all you have to do is to contact the parish council directly (via Mrs Sue Halkett, the Parish Clerk - firstname.lastname@example.org).
 Normally you can also make contact with the returning officer Daventry District Council, but at present the structure of district and county councils is "up in the air" because of Northamptonshire Council changes which are iminent, so contact via Flore Parish Council would be best at present.

 What's in it for me and my community?